HHS/simpler-grants-gov/documentation/decisions/adr/0003-api-language.md

 Java is widely used for building enterprise-scale web applications as it is one of the most stable languages on the market.
 Java’s advantages include platform independence, multi-threaded processing, automatic garbage collection, and security.

-Because of it's proprietary nature, Java is not as popular with the open source community, which adds some barriers for open source contributors to support our work.
+Because of its proprietary nature, Java is not as popular with the open source community, which adds some barriers for open source contributors to support our work.

 - **Pros**
   - Multi-threaded processing